7 min read

 Best Practices:

-• Implement contrasting colors for CTA buttons to improve visibility.
+- Implement contrasting colours for CTA buttons to improve visibility.

 Content plays a crucial role in UX and search rankings.
-Well-crafted, SEO-optimized content improves readability, enhances engagement, and helps users find relevant information easily.
+Well-crafted, SEO-optimised content improves readability, enhances engagement, and helps users find relevant information easily.

 Best Practices: